 2230 Shattuck Avenue,

 Built from the shell of the legendary Hink’s Department Store, the Shattuck Cinemas was the brainchild of Allan Michaan of the Renaissance Rialto theater chain.
-However, by the time of the Shattuck’s opening in 1988, ownership was in the hands of Cinerama, and soon after in Pacific Theaters (currently the operating chain is Landmark Theatres).
+However, by the time of the Shattuck’s opening on May 25, 1988, ownership was in the hands of Cinerama, and soon after in Pacific Theatres (the final operating chain was Landmark Theatres).

 Still, the Shattuck’s appearance is true to Michaan’s original vision.
 The entranceway and lobby’s classical pillars and ceiling are remnants from the Hink’s store (though painted and touched up); the eight original theaters, of varying sizes, are Egyptian and Moorish styled and have opening and closing curtains; in effect (like the small Grand Lake theater additions) they are smaller-scale versions of the old picture palaces of yesteryear (two of them even have balconies).